evronylab/NanoSeqTools/README.md

 * estimated_error_rates: Data frame of the probability of having independent errors affecting both strands and resulting in a false-positive double-strand mutation and the number of estimated false positive double-strand mutations, based on the independent error rates in the purine channels.
 Columns: sample, total_error_rate, total_errors.

 ### load_nanoseq_regions
-Load NanoSeq coverage and trinculeotide spectrum for burden analysis of specific genomic regions
+Load NanoSeq data for region-specific analysis.

 ##### Arguments
 * nanoseq_data: Dataset resulting from load_nanoseq_data function